Amourspirit/python-ooouno-ex/ex/auto/calc/odev_context_link/README.md

 This can be seen in the [About Example for App Menu](https://python-ooo-dev-tools.readthedocs.io/en/latest/help/common/gui/menus/app_menu/about_example.html) of the [OOO Development Tools] documentation.

 Adding a custom action is a more complex task.
 One possible solution is to point the context menu to run a macro.
 A macro url could be constructed using [MacroScript.get_url_script()](https://python-ooo-dev-tools.readthedocs.io/en/latest/src/macro/script/macro_script.html#ooodev.macro.script.MacroScript.get_url_script) or [Shortcuts.get_url_script()](https://python-ooo-dev-tools.readthedocs.io/en/latest/src/gui/menu/shortcuts.html#ooodev.gui.menu.Shortcuts.get_url_script).
 This solution can work in many case but has some limitations.
-One limitation is it can be used to pass args to the macro.
+One limitation is it can not be used to pass args to the macro.

 This example demonstrates how to add a custom action to the context menu in LibreOffice Calc.
 One benefit of this approach is that it can be used to pass args to the dispatch.